Thank you for your response

 The table below shows the tax applicable in different scenarios and the penalty that might be levied if a wrong calculation is made:

 Note: No interest will need to be paid when the taxpayer pays the correct tax later on.
-Penalty will not apply in these scenarios.
+The penalty will not apply in these scenarios.

-The short answer, in this case, is Yes.
-Let’s look at the various scenarios in detail.
+The short answer, in this case, is ‘Yes’.
+Let’s look into it in detail.